rjmbcn/Linux-System-Monitor/README.md

 # Linux System Monitor App using C++

-The goal of the project is to create an Htop like system monitor for Linux.
+The goal of the project is to create an [Htop](https://htop.dev/) like system monitor for Linux.
 I am building the app using the starter code for the System Monitor Project in the [Udacity C++ Nanodegree Program](https://github.com/udacity/CppND-System-Monitor-Project-Updated.git).
 At the moment my implementation looks like this

 ![System Monitor](images/animated_monitor.gif)

 ## Dependencies

-The app codebase was tested in the Udacity browser-based Linux Workspace [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505).
+The app codebase was tested in the Udacity browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505).
 The specs are shown in the image above.

 **TODO** *Update this to reflect dependencies in local machine.*